Sex-crazed cop used South Yorkshire Police helicopter to film swingers' x-rated outdoor romp

 "There was no legitimate police purpose for any of the observations being made on these members of the public.
 There was no basis for flying over their homes, selecting them as targets and filming them."

-Walls, of Southlands Way, Aston, Loosemore, of Briar Close, Auckley and Reeves, who retired from his role as a pilot with SYP in 2013, all deny one count of misconduct in a public office while Lucas, of denies three counts of misconduct relating to watching and filming naked people without their consent and observing and recording people performing sexual acts.
+Walls, of Southlands Way, Aston, Loosemore, of Briar Close, Auckley and Reeves, who retired from his role as a pilot with SYP in 2013, all deny one count of misconduct in a public office while Lucas, of Coppice Rise, Chapeltown, Sheffield denies three counts of misconduct relating to watching and filming naked people without their consent and observing and recording people performing sexual acts.

 The trial continues.